interworks/Example-Snowpark-Azure-Function/README.md

 ## Shared InterWorks Snowpark Package

 To simplify creating Snowpark sessions for the enclosed scripts, a custom module called "interworks_snowpark" has been used.
 This is contained in the "shared/interworks_snowpark" subdirectory.
 More details can be found in the [InterWorks Snowpark for Python GitHub repository](https://github.com/interworks/InterWorks-Snowpark-for-Python).
 This repository also contains instructions on how to configure your local environment for Snowpark for Python, and pairs well with this [Definitive Guide to Snowflake Sessions with Snowpark for Python](https://interworks.com/blog/2022/09/02/a-definitive-guide-to-snowflake-sessions-with-snowpark-for-python/).

+## License

+This project is licensed under the terms of the MIT license.
+InterWorks, Inc. makes this code available with no support and makes no guarantees on posted issues, pull requests, or feedback posted here.
+Click [here](https://www.interworks.com/contact) to can contact InterWorks, Inc. directly.

 ## Azure Functions